bkamins/JuliaForDataAnalysis/README.md

   presented in the book.

-Additional instructions how to manage your Julia installation are given in Appendix A to the book.
+Additional instructions how to manage your Julia installation are given in appendix A to the book.
 In particular I explain there how to perform a correct configuration of your environment when doing:

 * integration with Python using the PyCall.jl package;